Sex toy safety...

 This nasty compound has been linked to fertility issues, breast cancer, obesity and much more we’ll discuss later on.

 So, If you have ANY doubts, I’d place your favorite friend back in its draw until you’ve had a little look below.
+Sex toy safety is nothing to be sniffed at,

 This is the complete rundown on EVERYTHING to do will vibrator safety so you can concentrate on your mind-blowing orgasm, without worrying if the toy in your “foo-foo” (or up your bum) ‘might’ send you to an early grave.